corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-default-evolution.md

 `999,hello`

-Were those parameters to be reordered post serialisation then deserializing, without evolution, would fail with a basic type error as we’d attempt to create the new value of `Example5` with the values provided in the wrong order:
+If those parameters are reordered post-serialization, then deserializing, without evolution, would fail with a basic type error as we’d attempt to create the new value of `Example5` with the values provided in the wrong order:

 {{< tabs name="tabs-12" >}}